vicovaporub/timezone-app/README.md

 ## Description

-Built with Nextjs, the project is a simple page that fetches data from a timezone API and displays the date and time from São Paulo and Los Angeles.
+Built with Nextjs, the project is a simple page that fetches data from a timezone API and displays the date and time from São Paulo and Los Angeles on load.
+The later can be changed to see de difference for another timezone.

-You can access the project by clicking [here](https://vercel.com/victors-projects-c8db029f/timezone-app)
+You can access the project by clicking [here](https://timezone-app-three.vercel.app)

 ## Table of Contents